 Create a new playlist.
 Rent some new music from the local library.
 Burn a CD of sing-a-long favorites.
 Get some books-on-CD that would be appropriate for the whole family.
 There’s lots of choices out there for some new and fun listening.
 Our car has the convenience of a USB drive input so we created several playlists on there for all of us–country (for Goose), worship (for me), kids favorites, sing-a-long songs, and energy songs (for when we need a pick-me-up).

-Some of our favorite sing-a-long songs include:
+Some of our favorite sing-a-long songs when traveling with preschoolers

 - Old MacDonald Had a Farm